2025–26 Brisbane Bullets season

-The 2025–26 Brisbane Bullets season will be the 40th season of the franchise in the National Basketball League (NBL), and their first under the leadership of their new head coach Stu Lash.
+The 2025–26 Brisbane Bullets season was the 40th season of the franchise in the National Basketball League (NBL).

 On 17 February 2025, Justin Schueller was released as Bullets' head coach after the team endured an injury-ravaged season in 2024–25, as they finished outside the top six with a 12–17 record.

+On 3 April 2025, Stu Lash was appointed as Bullets' head coach on a three-year contract.
+After guiding the team to a 5–13 record to start the 2025–26 NBL season, Lash stepped down as head coach and Darryl McDonald was elevated to Bullets' interim head coach on 18 December 2025.

 Standings

 Ladder

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the overall points percentage will determine order of seeding.